Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Introduction

 \section{Introduction}

 The fundamental advancement of quantum field theory in curved space-time has been significantly influenced by the concept of how a system's state, which associates an operator with its expectation value in a linear manner, depends on reference frames.
 A noteworthy application of this theory arises when we restrict to a specific wedge, denoted as R, within Minkowski space-time: R:= $\{ x \in \mathbb{R}^{1,3} | x_1 > |x_0| \}$.
 This wedge, referred to as Rindler spacetime is entangled with the complementary left wedge and their union constitutes a globally hyperbolic space-time.
 In Minkowski spacetime, the existence of a unique Poincaré-invariant state, known as the Minkowski vacuum, is firmly established.
 Various global families of inertial observers in Minkowski spacetime converge on a common understanding of particle content within any given field state \cite{Chmielowski:1994gb}.
 However, the one-parameter group of Lorentz boost isometries can be used to construct a Rindler spacetime.
 In the literature, Fulling \cite{PhysRevD.7.2850, Fulling} first gave the Bogolyubov transformation of creation and annihilation operators from the inertial frame to the Rindler frame.
 The interpretation of particle content obtained by Fulling using Bogolyubov transformation as a black body spectrum was later given by Davies \cite{Davies:1974th}.
 However, the correct interpretation of these results was later developed by Unruh \cite{Unruh:1976db}.
 It was shown that the vacuum state of an inertial observer appears as a thermal bath for the Rindler observer.
 Subsequent advancements led to the development of various versions of thermalization theorems \cite{10.1143/PTP.88.1}.
-In the literature, the behavior of thermal bath of Unruh particles in the inertial frame as seen by a Rindler observer \cite{Costa:1994yx, Kolekar:2013aka} has also been discussed.
+In the literature, the behavior of the thermal bath of Unruh particles in the inertial frame as seen by a Rindler observer \cite{Costa:1994yx, Kolekar:2013aka} has also been discussed.
 There are also attempts to understand the Rindler vacuum \cite{Rajeev:2019bzv}.
-However, since the Rindler basis sees a monochromatic wave of Minkowski modes as a non-chromatic superposition of all frequencies, the literature beyond the single/double Minkowski particle state is scarce in the Rindler frame context.
-Many physical situations, such as the evolution of the Higgs field in the early universe, models of galaxy formation, fields around astrophysical objects,.. etc, are not in a vacuum or in a thermal equilibrium state.
-Therefore, it's important to consider a deviation from the equilibrium or vacuum.
+The role of Unruh effect in triggering QCD phase transitions has been explored in \cite{QCD}.
 The Unruh effect is thought to be the most spectacular manifestation of the vacuum entanglement.
 Recent advancements in our understanding of quantum entanglement offer a unique avenue for scrutinizing the quantum nature of gravity, as indicated by a study \cite{Bose:2017nin}.
 Furthermore, in the context of stochastic quantum field theory in gravity, entanglement can be conveyed through the local Unruh effect without necessitating the presence of gravitons \cite{PhysRevD.107.056014}.
 This, in turn, encourages us to delve deeper into the intricacies of the Unruh effect.